la-ots/pelican/docs/accessibility/headings.md

 ## Overview

 Headings semantically express the content structure of a document.
-For assistive technology, Heading tags create a navigable outline of the page’s information.
+For assistive technology, heading tags create a navigable outline of the page’s information.

 ## Best Practices